MananManan/ACTInventoryTerminalClient/README.md

 Do `brew install python3` to get Homebrew package manager

+Do `brew install unixodbc` to get Unix database drivers

 Do `pip3 install pipenv` to get pipenv Python package manager and virtualenv program.

 In the terminal, `cd` into a folder where you would like to store the project files